 Complications – Possible complications include heavy bleeding requiring surgery to stop the bleeding, and serious infection.
 Before taking any medication, you should discuss the risks with your doctor and know what do to if complications arise.

-Follow-up – It is important to follow-up with your doctor after taking this medication regime to see if an abortion has occurred and to assess for complications.
+Follow-up – It is important to follow-up with your doctor 1 to 2 weeks after taking this medication regime to see if an abortion has occurred and to assess for complications.

-D&E After Viability27-29 – 21 weeks estimated gestational age and up.
+D&E After Viability27-29 – 21 weeks LMP and up.
 This procedure typically takes 2–3 days and is associated with increased risk to the life and health of the mother.
 General anesthesia is usually recommended, if available.
-Drugs may be injected into the fetus or the amniotic fluid to stop the fetus’ heart before starting the procedure.
-The cervix is dilated wide, the amniotic sac is broken, and forceps are used to dismember the fetus.
-The “Intact D&E” pulls the fetus out legs first, then compresses the skull in order to remove the fetus in one piece.
+Drugs may be injected into the fetus or the amniotic fluid to stop the baby’s heart before starting the procedure.
+The cervix is opened wide, the amniotic sac is broken, and forceps are used to dismember the fetus.
+The “Intact D&E” pulls the fetus out legs first, then crushes the skull in order to remove the fetus in one piece.